 Upper blepharoplasties involve removal of excessive fat and skin.
 The incisions are placed in natural skin folds so that the resultant scars are rarely noticed once appropriate healing has occurred.
-Almost all the patients in the Facelift Gallery have had Lower Lid Blepharoplasties.

 Lower lid blepharoplasties are more complex due to anatomical concerns and individual differences in presentation.
 Several factors must be weighed during this procedure.
-Attention must be given to the existing lower lid supporting structure if postoperative sagging is to be prevented.
-If laxity is noted in the lower lid preoperatively, added support to the lid must be accomplished before removing the excess skin.
+Attention must be given to the existing lower lid supporting structure if post-operative sagging is to be prevented.
+If laxity is noted in the lower lid pre-operatively, added support to the lid must be accomplished before removing the excess skin.
 Additionally, numerous options arise when dealing with the lower lid fat.
-At times the excess fat is simply removed.
-At other times it is transposed from one position to another to fill out hollowed areas that frequently exist.
+At times, the excess fat is simply removed.
+At other times, it is transposed from one position to another to fill out hollowed areas that frequently exist.
 Sometimes no surgery is appropriate for the fat.
+Almost all the patients in our Facelift Gallery have had lower lid blepharoplasties.

 If you have questions regarding eyelid surgery or other procedures offered here at Fremont Plastic Surgery, or if you would like to schedule a consultation with Dr. Eric Okamoto, please contact us today.

 Eyelid surgery can be beneficial for a number of aesthetic concerns, so patients in a variety of age ranges may be eligible for this procedure.
 While signs of age are often the impetus for one’s desire to undergo blepharoplasty, other factors may be sources of a patient’s concern as well.
 Typically, we see individuals around 40 years of age or older request this facial plastic surgery procedure, but it’s truly dependent on a person’s unique needs and goals.
 Our plastic surgeon will evaluate you during the initial consultation and help you determine if eyelid surgery is an ideal treatment for your concerns.